bghryct/Lunakhod/README.md

 # Lunakhod
-Lunakhod is a pixel font based on the soviet lunar rover
+Lunakhod is a pixel font based on the soviet lunar rover.